 Eyelid conditions that a blepharoplasty can correct (eyelid lift)

 A Blepharoplasty is the most commonly performed cosmetic eye procedure.
 It is often done to correct droopy or baggy eyelids.
-Blepharoplasty may be done on; the upper eyelids and/or the lower eyelids, on one or both sides.
+Blepharoplasty may be done on either the upper eyelids, the lower eyelids or both, it can also be done on one or both sides.
 Below are the main conditions that blepharoplasty can treat:

 - Blepharoptosis (droopy eyelids): Is the medical terminology to describe upper eyelid drooping regardless of its cause.
 Read more Useful Medical Terms for Plastic & Cosmetic Surgery.